factom-protocol/FIS/FIS/DID.md

 The authentication values specify public keys, which can be used specifically for authenticating the DID subject.
-The keys used can be either those defined in publicKey or freshly defined ones.
+The keys used can be either those defined in publicKey (so reference like the example above) or freshly defined ones.

 To reference an existing key, the id of the key must be used.
 To add a new key, the same format as the one for publicKey must be used.
 Below is an example,